 - Can previous tests substitute for this exam?

-- If your child has had other exams that your doctor is not aware of, make sure your doctor receives copies of those exams.
-You may be able to avoid repeating exams your child has already undergone.
+- If your child has had other imaging exams that your doctor is not aware of, make sure your doctor receives copies of those exams.
+You may be able to avoid repeating exams that your child has already undergone.